-Through this competitive application process, we select up to five finalists from the eligible pool of applicants, and conduct on-the-ground site assessments to better understand local challenges, capacity, and a project's potential for success and impact.
-Following these site visits, Community Progress will then select up to three finalists as scholarship recipients to receive up to 400 hours of reduced-rate technical assistance from a team of national experts that specializes in relevant aspects of vacant, abandoned, and problem property reclamation.
+Through a competitive process, which is open for applications once per year, we select up to five finalists to receive on-the-ground site assessments to better understand local challenges and capacity, as well as the proposed project's potential for success.
+Following these site visits, Community Progress then selects up to three finalists as scholarship recipients to receive up to 400 hours of reduced-rate technical assistance.
+Assistance is delivered by a team of national experts that specializes in relevant aspects of vacant, abandoned, and problem property reclamation.
 Those finalists not selected for technical assistance scholarships will receive, at no cost, a brief diagnostic memorandum outlining observations from the site assessment to help guide local efforts to more effectively tackle vacancy and abandonment.

 Please see below a list of past TASP scholarship recipients.
 Where available, each city's name links to the tailored final reports Community Progress produced through the TASP engagement.

 Huntington, West Virginia

 Round 1 TASP Projects: 2014